dask/dask/docs/source/setup.rst

 -------

 It is common and safe to terminate the cluster by just killing the processes.
-The workers and center have no persistent state.
+The workers and scheduler have no persistent state.

-Programmatically you can use the client interface (``rpc``) to call the ``terminate`` methods on the workers and centers.
+Programmatically you can use the client interface (``rpc``) to call the ``terminate`` methods on the workers and schedulers.